luwangg/nixtalk/slides/slides.md

 * Isolation
   - Multiple versions of the same software should be able to run next to each other
 * Atomic updates
-  - You either install something completely, or you do not install it al all
+  - You either install something completely, or you do not install it at all
+* Experimentation without fear

 ---